 Extreme long shot, meaning the camera is placed far away from the subject, object or action.

 And there you have it!
-This glossary covers most, but not all, of the major words or acronyms you’ll see in a screenplay.
-If you find another that stumps you, tweet me @Courtonthecoast and I’d be happy to explain!
-Otherwise, I’d suggest you bookmark this page for easy access.
+This screenwriting terms glossary covers most, but not all, of the major screenplay terms or lingo you’ll see in a script.
+If you find another screenplay term that stumps you, tweet us @SoCreate and I’d be happy to explain!
+Otherwise, I’d suggest you bookmark this page for easy access to this screenplay terms glossary.

 Now devour some screenplays!